 - During each deployment, a copy of the App is saved in ni-deployments bucket defined as “use-s3-bucket” parameter, this could be used for compliance and other verification purposes.

 - If deployed as a Lambda function, some warmers should be put in place to keep our functions hot, we do so by running the script

 npm run job:warm:env(where env is either dev or prod in our context) by updating the warm.json file to have multiple distinct warmers (we felt covered with 5).
-Another solution is to take advantage of Provisioned Concurrency which looks more accurate but expensive.
+Another solution is to take advantage of Provisioned Concurrency which seems more efficient but is expensive.